wp-plugins/nextgen-facebook/readme.txt

 = Version 6.6-dev3 =

 * Fixed: The Custom Settings in Posts/Pages are now added to new custom post types as they are created (not just when NGFB Open Graph+ is updated).
+* Enabled all filter hooks on the *Free* version as well (see NGFB Filter Hooks in the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/)).
 * Added support (in the Pro version) for [WooCommerce](http://wordpress.org/plugins/woocommerce/) product pages, creating appropriate meta tags for [Facebook Products](https://developers.facebook.com/docs/payments/product/), [Twitter Product Cards](https://dev.twitter.com/docs/cards/types/product-card) and [Pinterest Rich Pins](http://developers.pinterest.com/rich_pins/).
 [WooCommerce](http://wordpress.org/plugins/woocommerce/) product galleries, stock status, extended attributes, category and tag pages, are all supported.

 = Version 6.5 =